mthiel117/webinar_feb9/README.md

 Building your own automation workflow with open source tools: Ansible, NetBox and Git.

 To get started, setup your machine with the suggested tools below.
 The roadmap gives you a path to follow and an example Ansible Playbook is shown below.
+Give it a try!

 ## Fill Your Automation Toolbox with these tools